Prefects and Leadership

 Sixth Form Girls Leadership Opportunities

-At Rye, we believe that the Girls in the Sixth Form should play a role in the running of the school.
-Our Prefect Team is led by the Head Girl and has a team that works with her with their own unique roles within the school.
-The Prefect Team works to ensure that the voice of all pupils at Rye is heard by liaising with teachers and Senior Leaders and by running School Councils attended by pupils of all ages.
-They also act as important role models for the rest of the school community.
+Girls in the Sixth Form play an active role in the running of the school.
+Our Head Girl leads the Prefect Team.
+Together, they work to ensure that the voices of all pupils at Rye are heard by liaising with teachers and Senior Leaders and by running School Councils attended by pupils of all ages.

 The Prefect Team is certainly one that younger children look up to throughout their years at Rye, and many of our younger pupils already aspire to be a prefect when their time comes.

-These leadership roles enable Rye Sixth Form Girls to develop skills and gain experience in a number of key areas including organisation, addressing large groups, driving change, and harnessing their passions – these skills will enable our girls to go on to leadership roles in the future and allows them to become curious, resilient individuals.
+Leadership roles enable Rye Sixth Form Girls to develop skills and gain experience in key areas including organisation, addressing large groups, driving change, and harnessing their passions – these skills will enable our girls to go on to leadership roles in the future and allows them to become confident, resilient individuals.
 Girls Sixth Form

 - Head Girl

 - Prep School

 Senior School Prefect